Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 BitTorrent was never supposed to be a revolution in internet piracy, it was supposed to be a revolution in digital file distribution.
 This unobjectionable positioning made BitTorrent safely beyond the reach of the RIAA or any other aggrieved copyright holder.

-(The parallel with crypto is interesting: Vitalik and the Ethereum core team never endorsed the flood of ICOs—they [often decried them](https://www.investopedia.com/news/ethereum-founder-cautions-ico-bubble-vitalek-buterin/).
+(The parallel with crypto is interesting: Vitalik and the Ethereum core team never endorsed the flood of ICOs—they [often denounced them](https://www.investopedia.com/news/ethereum-founder-cautions-ico-bubble-vitalek-buterin/).
 This is precisely what allowed Ethereum to flourish, despite being subverted by ICOs for speculative and extralegal purposes.
 It's how Ethereum was praised as a revolution in decentralized computing, "the world computer," and yet brazenly hosted the world's wildest penny stock exchange.)

-If you fast forward to today, the story of P2P file sharing is the story of BitTorrent.
+If you fast forward to today, the story of P2P file sharing *is* the story of BitTorrent.
 All other protocols have faded into obscurity.
 But BitTorrent is no longer used for downloading music in the western world.

 Why not?